Medical examiner: Bob Saget died from unseen blow to head

 Associated Press

 ORLANDO, Fla.
-(AP) — A medical examiner in Florida said Thursday that comedian Bob Saget died from an accidental blow to the head, likely from “an unwitnessed fall.”
+(AP) — A medical examiner in Florida said Thursday that comedian Bob Saget died from an accidental blow to the head, likely from a backwards fall.

 Saget was found dead Jan.
 9 in a Florida hotel room.
 He’d performed in the area the night before as part of a stand-up tour.

-A toxicology analysis didn’t show any illicit drugs or toxins in Saget’s body, said a statement from Medical Examiner Joshua Stephany in Orlando.
+A toxicology analysis didn’t show any illicit drugs or toxins in Saget’s body, according to a statement from Medical Examiner Joshua Stephany in Orlando.

+An autopsy report released later Thursday showed that Saget had an abrasion on his scalp, a fracture at the base of his skull, fractures around his eye sockets, bleeding between the brain and tissue covering the brain as well as bruises to the brain.
+Saget was positive for COVID-19 but had no inflammation in his respiratory system, according to the report.

 “His injuries were most likely incurred from an unwitnessed fall,” the statement said.
 “The manner of death is accident.”